library(igraph)

 Both versions reflect social influence.
 A positive parameter estimate means that actors are more likely to adjust their behavior to become more similar to those they are connected to.
 In other words, the model captures conformity or peer influence.
 The higher the similarity between ego and alters, the higher the objective function, making such changes more likely.
 A negative parameter estimate would indicate that actors tend to diverge from their peers, becoming less similar over time.
 This could suggest differentiation or opposition in behavior, although negative influence parameters are rare and often theoretically unexpected.

-The difference between the two lies in how the influence is scaled: average similarity treats each alter equally (per tie), while total similarity accumulates influence, potentially making actors with more peers more susceptible to conformity.
+The difference between the two lies in how the influence is scaled: average similarity treats influence on a per-tie basis, while total similarity accumulates influence across all alters, potentially making actors with more peers more susceptible to conformity.